 I came upon the story of Mackenzie and Awgeenah through an errant Google search, pure serendipity.
 Like most Americans, I learned in fifth grade that Lewis and Clark were the first to cross the continent; it was a bit disconcerting to find out my teacher lied to me.
 I wanted to learn more, and explore that country for myself.

 In the summer of 2016, I set out to retrace Mackenzie’s steps.
 I drove from my home in New York to Hay River in the Northwest Territories, through the boreal forest of Manitoba and Saskatchewan where the eighteenth century fur traders laid out their posts among the Cree.
 I launched my canoe at Great Slave Lake, and then paddled the 1125 mile Mackenzie River to the Arctic Ocean.
-Using a satellite tracker, I laid breadcrumbs along my route:

 This is the land of the Dene, Gwitch’in, and Inuvialuit First Nations, and they know the river as the Deh Cho, the Nagwichoonjik, and the Kuukpak, all of which roughly translate as “Big River.”
 And it is enormous, the second longest in North America; often, we could barely see the far shore.